-What if there was a way to save money on electricity in Singapore without switching your air conditioner off?
+What if there was a way to save money on electricity in Singapore without switching the air conditioner off?

-Aircon bills can get very costly in this humid weather, but boy is it tough to not have your air conditioning switched on.
-What if we tell you that you can lower your aircon bills without turning it off?
+Aircon bills can get very costly in Singapore's hot and humid weather, but boy is it tough to get through the day (or night!) without your air conditioning switched on.
+Here's a handy guide on how to save money by choosing the right air con.
+But what if we tell you that you can lower your aircon bills without turning the AC unit off?
 Yes, of course you can.

 If the sun is coming directly through the windows, your air conditioner will be working overtime to cool the house.
-A simple way to use less power is just to block the sources of sunlight–you can try drawing heavy curtains across windows–but sometimes you need the light.
-In those cases, try to diminish the light instead.
+A simple way to use less power is just to block the sources of sunlight--try drawing heavy curtains across windows--but sometimes you need the light.
+In those cases, try to minimise the sunlight instead.

 If you want a permanent solution, you can also tint the windows.

 2. Back up your AC with a hand fan for first few minutes

 Do you have one of those traditional Chinese fans?
 Try this: turn up the air conditioner by two degrees, and then fan yourself for the next five minutes or so.

 By the time you stop, you’ll be feeling nice and cool all the way.
 A lot of the time, air conditioning doesn’t feel as cool as it should because of poor air circulation.
 If you’ve been to a cold country, for example, you may know how nice and tolerable seven degrees celsius can feel... until the wind blows in your face.

 It’s the same deal: amplify your air conditioning by getting the wind going.
 In a pinch, you can also use sheafs of A4 paper or old magazines as makeshift fans.